merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Filter based on 0.5 detection and 10x coverage

-We will now filter our samples to get the information on which of them pass the filtering thresholds we set.
-This information will then be used to build a combined profile database.
+Knowing the above, we set our filtering cutoff to 10x coverage and 0.5 detection.
+We wrote the following script to get the number of samples per project that pass that filtering  threshold, as well as their coverage and detection values.
 ```bash
 nano filter_samples_detNcov.py
 ```